build-on-aws/content/tutorials/building-real-time-streaming-analytics-application-on-apache-kafka/index.md

 * Start a Serverless Amazon MSK Cluster
 * Produce streaming data to MSK Serverless using Kafka Client Container
-* Consume and process the streaming data using Amazon Kinesis Data Analytics
+* Consume and process the streaming data using Amazon Managed Service for Apache Flink (MFA)
 * Visualise streaming data in Amazon OpenSearch Service

 Let’s get started!

 ## Architecture

 The following architecture provides an overview of all the AWS resources and services that we will use to write real-time clickstream data to the Kafka cluster and subsequently consume it.
 We make use of AWS Fargate to deploy a container application that produces sample clickstream data to the MSK Serverless cluster.
-The clickstream data is consumed by an Apache Flink application running in Amazon Kinesis Data Analytics.
+The clickstream data is consumed by an Apache Flink application running in Amazon Managed Service for Apache Flink.
 More specifically, the Flink application processes the clickstream by *windowing*, which involves splitting the data stream into buckets of finite size.
 We rely on these windows to apply computations and analyze the data within each one.
 Finally, the resulting analyses are written to Amazon OpenSearch Service for visualisation.

 ![Overview of the proposed architecture with the featured AWS services](images/architecture.jpg)